Investigating Non-local Features for Neural Constituency Parsing: Analysis

-We compare the performance of the baseline and our method on constituent spans with different lengths.
+We compare the performance of the baseline and our method on constituent spans with different word lengths.
 Figure~\ref{fig:span_length} shows the trends of F1 scores on the PTB test set as the minimum constituent span length increases.
-Our method shows a minor improvement at the beginning, but the gap becomes more and more evident when the minimum span length increases.
-This shows the advantage of modeling non-local features.
+Our method shows a minor improvement at the beginning, but the gap becomes more evident when the minimum span length increases, demonstrating its advantage in capturing more sophisticated constituency label dependency.